 An eligibility list is established of all candidates who qualified in the examination process.
 Candidates are ranked from the highest to lowest.
 The list is normally valid for 6 months.
 It is important to keep the Human Resources Department informed regarding changes in your address and telephone number.
 You will not be notified when the list expires.

 Those candidates in the top five ranks of the eligibility list are certified and referred to the hiring department for its consideration.
 Further interviews will be conducted by the hiring department to determine which candidate is best suited to meet the specific needs of the department.

 The County must verify each new employee’s legal status to work in the United States.
 An “I-9” (Employment Eligibility Verification Form) will be completed on the new employee upon acceptance of an offer of employment.

-The County of El Dorado is committed to the principle of equal employment opportunity to all persons with respect to employment opportunities, compensation, benefits, promotional opportunities and other terms or conditions of employment, regardless of race, color, national origin, ancestry, religion, sex, disability, medical condition, age, martial status or political affiliation, as required by applicable federal and state laws.
-If you need accommodation in the examination/interview process, please contact the Human Resource Department at least five (5) working days before a scheduled examination/interview.
+The County of El Dorado is committed to the principle of equal employment opportunity to all persons with respect to employment opportunities, compensation, benefits, promotional opportunities, and other terms or conditions of employment, regardless of race, color, national origin, ancestry, religion, sex, disability, medical condition, age, marital status, or political affiliation as required by applicable federal and state laws.